eatyourpeas/checktick/docs/encryption.md

 5. All data decrypted and stored unencrypted

 **When you might disable**:

 - Data is no longer sensitive (e.g., fully anonymized)
-- Moving to organization encryption instead
+- Moving to Organisation encryption instead
 - Decommissioning account

 **After disabling**:

 - Data remains in database (now unencrypted)
 - Can re-enable encryption later (will use new passphrase)

 ### Lost Passphrase Recovery

-❌ **There is no recovery mechanism.**
+**There is no recovery mechanism.**

 If you lose your passphrase:

 - Your data is **permanently** unrecoverable
 - CheckTick support **cannot** help (passphrase never stored)
 - You **cannot** decrypt existing data
 - You **cannot** change the passphrase without knowing the old one

 **Your only options**:

 1. If you have unencrypted backups/exports from before, use those
 2. Disable encryption and lose access to encrypted data
 3. Start fresh with new surveys

 **Prevention**:

 - Store passphrase in password manager
 - Keep physical backup in secure location
 - Document passphrase location in organizational procedures
-- Consider organization encryption for shared responsibility
+- Consider Organisation encryption for shared responsibility

 ### Encryption and Data Governance